Key Points

 Divorce Debt Relief

-Divorce proceedings and the aftermath of splitting assets, relocating, and paying court fees can leave you with mounting debt.
+Divorce proceedings and the aftermath of splitting assets, relocating, and paying court fees can leave you with mounting debt that you never planned on carrying.
 As you struggle to regain financial stability, an organization offering debt relief for divorced individuals can offer you options for restructuring your finances.

 Consultants who understand the nuanced needs of those struggling financially after a divorce help you consolidate and reorganize your outstanding unsecured debts.
 Acting on your behalf, divorce debt counselors negotiate with banks and credit card companies to reduce your payments and interest rates.